nginx/unit-docs/source/include/get-config.rst

-Prepare Unit configuration for your project.
+Prepare Unit configuration for your update.
 To obtain an initial template, query the control API:

 .. code-block:: console